VoyTechnology/Solar/client/README.md

 If you wish to close the game press Escape and `Quit Game`.

 A game console called Gonsole is also available by pressing F12.
+To start writing press `Tab` button on your keyboard

 ####Gonsole Commands:####